spiky-star/FlareLine-CRM/README.md

 ## Overview

-Flutter CRM Dashboard is a cross-platform Customer Relationship Management application developed using Flutter.
+Futter CRM Dashboard is a cross-platform Customer Relationship Management application developed using Flutter.
 It aims to provide a seamless experience across Web, Windows, macOS, Android, and iOS.
 Currently in the development phase, this project offers a free version that serves as a dashboard and template for users to utilize and extend.

 ## Features